VulshokBersrker/robintuk/README.md

 ## Known Issues

+- [ ] Jumping between song that don't have lyrics in the database will cause the wrong song to appear on the player
+- [ ] Small chance of an anti-virus false positive when importing playlists
 - [x] Issue when jumping between large playlists - The first playlist will override the new
 - [ ] Some album artwork is not deleted when songs are removed
 - [ ] Some albums with multiple discs are disorganized on view (Due to disorganized metadata)